 Each student in Foxcubs has a very special and unique character which is valued and celebrated!
 It is wonderful to see them develop as individuals alongside their class group.
 All the class have learning needs related to communication, social interaction and self-help skills.
-There are a range of diagnoses within the class including ASC and Epilepsy and often the students have complex sensory profiles too.
+There are a range of diagnoses within the class including ASC and ADHD and often the students have complex sensory profiles too.

 Each school day begins with an interactive Hello session in which we share the timetable and welcome everyone to the Academy.
 A creative and multi-sensory approach to learning is adopted across all subjects and is well-supported by the use of signs and symbols.
 The Preparing for Adulthood curriculum develops skills, knowledge and understanding within four key strands (Employment, Community, Independence and Health).
 Within the class there is also a focus on developing the Fundamentals of Communication using approaches such as Intensive Interaction.
-To support their learning and encourage a love of reading, class staff create bespoke reading books which relate to our termly topics and are sometimes personalised for each child.
-We encourage parents to share these books regularly at home.
+To support their learning and encourage a love of reading, class staff create bespoke reading books which relate to our topics and are sometimes personalised for each child.

-We work closely with a range of other professionals given the nature of need in Foxcubs including a speech and language therapist, occupational therapist and physiotherapist.
+We work closely with a range of other professionals given the nature of need in Foxcubs including speech and language therapists, occupational therapists and a physiotherapist.
 Their input is focused and will usually result in a personalised programme or plan being devised for class staff to follow.

 By providing a fun, safe and engaging environment the students in Foxcubs are enabled to succeed and achieve.
 This is celebrated on a daily basis and is further recognised by our Star of the Week award which is part of a weekly assembly.
 This award is given to the student who has tried their best to show important character traits such as effort, curiosity and kindness.